 “Don’t worry about it!” he laughs.
 “Just drive, and if you be good, you might just get some!”

 “I’m not worried- just curious” I say.
-Between Victoria and Finn, there seems to be a lot of mystery ‘hustle’ going on.
+With Finn, there seems to be a lot of mystery ‘hustle’ going on.
 I’m not an idiot, either.
-I’d know if they were dealing drugs or robbing banks- wouldn’t I?
-But they accumulate stuff daily.
-I know Victoria had a shoplifting issue, but ever since she got busted in Florida at Burdines (while we were visiting my grandparents) she says she won’t steal again, and she definitely doesn’t take stuff when I’m with her, unless she’s Houdini, and I’m just missing it.
+I’d know if he were dealing drugs or robbing banks- wouldn’t I?
+But he seems to accumulate stuff daily.
+I know he once had a shoplifting issue, but ever since he got busted in Caldor he says he won’t steal again, and he definitely doesn’t take stuff when I’m with him, unless he’s Houdini, and I’m just missing it.

 Finn asks me if ‘Pat Benatar’ can come with us.
 Sure.
-Just as long as she doesn’t ask me to drive her home (unless it’s on the way) or latch on to me.
+Just as long as she doesn’t ask me to drive her home or latch on to me.
 (Latch all you want onto Finn…..)
-He reaches into a pocket in his leather, and pulls out a mix-tape.
+He unzips a pocket in his leather jacket, and pulls out a mix-tape.
 The first song, written in Finn’s chicken scratch is ‘Breakin’ The Law’.
 The second is “Free For All’.
 I hope he’s not trying to tell me something.

 “Play this” he says, laughing “You’ll love it!”